Donald V. Watkins

 In August 2013, Judge Clemon received the American Bar Association’s highest award - the 2013 John H. Pickering Award - for his outstanding legal ability and his distinguished record of service to the profession and community.
 Ironically, this award was presented to Judge Clemon thirty-three years after the ABA vigorously opposed his 1980 nomination by President Jimmy Carter for a federal judgeship.
 At the time, the ABA said publicly, repeatedly and loudly that Judge Clemon was “unqualified” for the position.
 The Pickering award was an incredible but fitting end to Judge Clemon’s judicial career.

 The July 25, 2005, edition of Fortune Magazine profiled the case in a feature article titled, “Donald Watkins: The Man Who Saved Richard Scrushy.”
-Watkins was labeled the “real legal mastermind of the case” in a front page article in the February 2, 2005, edition of the Wall Street Journal.
+Mr. Watkins was labeled the “real legal mastermind of the case” in a front page article in the February 2, 2005, edition of the Wall Street Journal.
 The case was also featured on “60 Minutes".
 Mr. atkins' role in the Scrushy case is featured in a May 11, 2020 Netflix documentary series titled, "Trial by Media, Episode #4, King Richard.